Amanita gemmata: Habitat and distribution

+Ecology

+Amanita gemmata is a mycorrhizal fungus, meaning it forms a mutually beneficial relationship with the roots of compatible host plants.
+Through the association, the plant provides the fungus with a carbon source, and the fungus provides the plant with several benefits such as nutrients and protection from pathogens.
+Largent and collaborators (1980) document mycorrhizal associations of A. gemmata with Manzanita (Arctostaphylos spp.) and Pinus contorta (lodgepole pine), and Nieto and Carbone with Pinus pinaster (maritime pine) in Spain.

 Toxicity

-Toxicity is suspected to be due to the presence of muscimol and ibotenic acid.
+Toxicity is suspected to be due to the presence of muscimol and ibotenic acid, which is also found in many species in section Amanita of the Amanita genus, including A. muscaria and A. pantherina.

 Generally, symptoms of poisoning appear within three hours of ingestion of the mushroom as visual hallucinations, nausea, vomiting, stomach pain, diarrhea, irregular and slow heart beat and agitation.
 Severe cases involving coma, convulsions, or death are extremely rare.

-Ecology, habitat and distribution

-Amanita gemmata is a mycorrhizal fungus, meaning it forms a mutually beneficial relationship with the roots of compatible host plants.
-Through the association, the plant provides the fungus with a carbon source, and the fungus provides the plant with several benefits such as nutrients and protection from pathogens.
-Largent and collaborators (1980) document mycorrhizal associations of A. gemmata with Manzanita (Arctostaphylos spp.) and Lodgepole Pine (Pinus contorta), and Nieto and Carbone with Maritime Pine (Pinus pinaster) in Spain.
-The fungus favours sandy and slightly acidic soils, and is often found in association with Norway Spruce (Picea abies).
-The mushroom grows either singly, scattered, or in groups in coniferous and mixed forests, especially along paths and roads.